 This experiment is realized with a U-shape blade.
-A test consists of 6 contiguous passages with a given overlay so as 5 ejection lines remain on the field.
-The length of passages is set long enough so as ejection happens on the side of the blade.
+A test consists of 6 contiguous passages with a given overlay 238 so as 5 ejection lines remain on the field.
+The length of passages is set long enough so as ejection happens on 239 the side of the blade.
 The distance between the start point and the point where ejection happen is measured.
-Overlay between passages is increased from 0% to 40% by increment of 5% (tab.
+240 Overlay between passages is increased from 0% to 40% by increment of 5% (tab.
 7.).
+It is almost impossible to 241 follow perfect parallel lines with the model.
+A deviation from the theoretical navigation line generates variance 242 with the measurements.
+In order to avoid the apparition of bias caused by trajectory deviations we decided not 243 to use the wheel loader model.
+The bucket was mounted on a bridge crane specially designed for the experiment 244 245 (fig. 10.).